Appian (APPN)

 5. Revenue Growth

 We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Appian’s recent performance shows its demand has slowed as its annualized revenue growth of 14.6% over the last two years was below its five-year trend.
-Appian Year-On-Year Revenue Growth
+Appian’s annualized revenue growth of 15.5% over the last two years is below its five-year trend, but we still think the results were respectable.

-Looking further ahead, sell-side analysts expect revenue to grow 9% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking further ahead, sell-side analysts expect revenue to grow 9.5% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.

 Appian’s recent customer acquisition efforts haven’t yielded returns as its CAC payback period was negative this quarter, meaning its incremental sales and marketing investments outpaced its revenue.
-The company’s inefficiency indicates it operates in a highly competitive environment where there is little differentiation between Appian’s products and its peers.
+The company’s inefficiency indicates it operates in a competitive market and must continue investing to grow.

 One of the best parts about the software-as-a-service business model (and a reason why they trade at high valuation multiples) is that customers typically spend more on a company’s products and services over time.

-Appian’s net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 113% in Q3.
-This means Appian would’ve grown its revenue by 12.5% even if it didn’t win any new customers over the last 12 months.
+Appian’s net revenue retention rate, a key performance metric measuring how much money existing customers from a year ago are spending today, was 112% in Q4.
+This means Appian would’ve grown its revenue by 12% even if it didn’t win any new customers over the last 12 months.

-Despite falling over the last year, Appian still has a good net retention rate, proving that customers are satisfied with its software and getting more value from it over time, which is always great to see.
+Appian has a good net retention rate, proving that customers are satisfied with its software and getting more value from it over time, which is always great to see.

 For software companies like Appian, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-Appian’s gross margin is good for a software business and points to its solid unit economics, competitive products and services, and lack of meaningful pricing pressure.
-As you can see below, it averaged an impressive 76.3% gross margin over the last year.
-Said differently, Appian paid its providers $23.72 for every $100 in revenue.
+Appian’s gross margin is better than the broader software industry and signals it has solid unit economics and competitive products.
+As you can see below, it averaged a decent 74.7% gross margin over the last year.
+Said differently, Appian paid its providers $25.32 for every $100 in revenue.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-Appian has seen gross margins improve by 3.7 percentage points over the last 2 year, which is very good in the software space.
+Appian has seen gross margins improve by 0.9 percentage points over the last 2 year, which is slightly better than average for software.

 Appian was roughly breakeven when averaging the last year of quarterly operating profits, decent for a software business.